How to Fix a Car Horn That Won't Stop Blaring

 No long forms · No spam · No fees

-How to shut off a jammed horn by removing the fuse
+How to shut off a blaring horn by removing the fuse

 If you do not have access to your manual, turn to the internet, searching for the make, model, and year your drive followed by the words "fuse box diagram."